Gambler’s Fallacy

 Legal Gambles

 Asylum judges are not immune to the gambler’s fallacy.
-Data shows that they are more likely to approve a person’s application if they had denied the previous application, and vice versa.
+Data shows that they are more likely to approve a person’s application if they have denied the previous application, and vice versa.

 How to Explain the Gambler’s Fallacy

 We use the gambler’s fallacy to establish patterns.
 We may get sick and blame it on the bread that we ate before.
 If we get sick a second time after eating bread, we are very likely to believe that we have an intolerance or allergy involving gluten.
-But connecting our stomachache to what we ate before isn’t always based in logic or correct probability.
-Just like connecting the ball landing on red to the ball landing on black before (or vice versa) isn’t always based in logic.
-Independent events are just that – independent events.
+But connecting our stomachache to what we ate before isn’t always based on logic or correct probability, just like connecting the ball landing on red to landing on black before (or vice versa) isn’t always based on logic.
+Independent events are just that - independent events.

 How to Avoid The Gambler’s Fallacy